 Whether your dog is a purebred vizsla, or a vizsla mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.
 Or maybe you're looking to adopt a vizsla and want to do a bit of research first — we can help with that.

 The vizsla dog lineage begins in Hungary.
-Here, the pups learned to help their humans hunt game and fowl, says Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough.
+Here, the pups learned to help their humans hunt game and fowl, says Fetch’s on-staff veterinarian Dr. Aliya McCullough.
 But this dog breed is more than a hunting companion.
 Active families and outdoor enthusiasts usually find that vizslas greatly benefit from their lifestyle.
 Does this sound like your dog or the dog for you?
 Read on to learn more about this affectionate dog breed.

 Female vizsla dogs are medium-sized dogs weighing between 44 to 55 pounds.
 Their male counterparts are larger (up to 65 pounds) and are considered a large dog breed.
 They have a slender but muscular build, floppy ears and a distinctive red coat.